Suite mignonne

 The Suite mignonne, Op.
-98a, is a three-movement concert suite for two flutes and string orchestra written in 1922 by the Finnish composer Jean Sibelius.
+98a, is a three-movement concert suite for two flutes and string orchestra written in 1921 by the Finnish composer Jean Sibelius.

 Structure

 The Suite mignonne contains three movements, as follows:

+History

+The suite was composed, and published by Chappell & Co., in 1921; it received its premiere in Helsinki on 6 April 1922, played by the Helsinki City Orchestra conducted by Karl Ekman.